MBFBioscience/nmf-schema/docs/source/NMF.rst

        ⋮
     </contour>

-*Figure 23 The <contour> element, child elements, attributes, and values as they apear in the segmentation data file.
+*Figure 23 The <contour> element, child elements, attributes, and values as they apear in the data file.
 This contour is a closed contour indicating the first and last <point> elements are connected.
 In this figure, the <property name=” “> child elements exclude all values for concision.
 The <point> elements have been abbriviated in this figure.
 A contour usually contains a list of many <point> elements, connected in the order they are listed in the <contour>.*

 The <contour> element contains four attributes.
 Each is defined in Table 10.